tuhinpal/qvid/README.md

 ### Metadata:

-Each frame contains the 4 colors used in the frame.
-This way, theoretically, even if the video gets color-graded, the file can still be decoded.
+Each frame contains the 4 colors used in the frame in sequence in first position.
+This way, theoretically, even if the video gets color-graded, the file can still be decoded by comparing the initial colors of each frame.

 ### Separator Color: